mehdidc/pixel_to_svg/README.md

 # How to use ?

-Please check thhe example in <https://github.com/mehdidc/pixel_to_svg/tree/master/examples>
+Please check the example in <https://github.com/mehdidc/pixel_to_svg/tree/master/examples>